leehaesung/seoul_weather_twitter_Analysis/README.md

 ***

 ## Introduction
-- It is to find the optimal exercise timing with less fine dust.
+- It is to find the optimal exercise timing with less fine dust in Seoul (South Korea)
 - This system automatically sends weather and fine dust data to tweeters and line messengers.
 - We analyze time series of collected weather and fine dust data.
 - Real Demo: [https://twitter.com/aniotmaker](https://twitter.com/aniotmaker)